-The pyoxidizer binary has a set of known distributions built-in which are automatically available and used by default in autogenerated config files.
-Typically you don't need to build your own distribution or change the distribution manually: distributions are managed automatically by pyoxidizer.
+The pyoxidizer binary has a set of known distributions built-in which are automatically available and used by this function.
+Typically you don't need to build your own distribution or change the distribution manually.

 8.6.3 PythonDistribution Methods